asosnik530/School_District_Analysis/README.md

 ### Results:

 -How is the district summary affected?
+The overall passing percentage was increased when the Thomas High School ninth grade scores were no longer included in the data.
 -How is the school summary affected?
 The Thomas High School percent passing scores went from being about 65-70% to 90-97%.
 Thomas High SChool is now a top 5 school based on passing scores.
 -How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
+When you replace the math and reading scores Thomas High School went from  65% passing overall to 91% passing overall.
 -How does replacing the ninth-grade scores affect the following:
--Math and reading scores by grade
+-Math and reading scores by grade: The math and reading scores for Thomas High School no longer result in a value for 9th grade.
--Scores by school spending
+-Scores by school spending:  The average score by school spending did not have any changes.
--Scores by school size
+-Scores by school size: The average score by school size did not have any changes.
--Scores by school type
+-Scores by school type: The average score by school type did not change.
--Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+-Summary: Some major changes that took place include the overall passing score for Thomas high school increased to 91%, the % passing Math for Thomas High School increased, the % passing reading for Thomas High School increased, and the average reading and math scores for Thomas High School increased.